Eugene Hasenfus: Sentencing and aftermath

-Later life
+Later life and death

 Hasenfus continued living in Wisconsin afterwards.
-In the 2000s he was repeatedly arrested for indecent exposure.
+In the 2000s, he was repeatedly arrested for indecent exposure.
 After violating the terms of his probation by exposing himself in a Wal-Mart parking lot in Marinette in 2005, he was imprisoned for several months at the Green Bay Correctional Institution.
 He was released on the 19th anniversary of his release by Nicaragua.

+Hasenfus died of cancer at his home in Menominee, Michigan, on November 26, 2025, at the age of 84.